tabatkins/railroad-diagrams/README-py.md

 * AR - the radius of the arcs, in CSS px, used in the branching containers like Choice.
 This has a relatively large effect on the size of non-trivial diagrams.
 Both tight and loose values look good, depending on what you're going for.
 Defaults to `10`.
 * DIAGRAM_CLASS - the class set on the root `<svg>` element of each diagram, for use in the CSS stylesheet.
 Defaults to `"railroad-diagram"`.
 * STROKE_ODD_PIXEL_LENGTH - the default stylesheet uses odd pixel lengths for 'stroke'.
 Due to rasterization artifacts, they look best when the item has been translated half a pixel in both directions.
 If you change the styling to use a stroke with even pixel lengths, you'll want to set this variable to `False`.
 * INTERNAL_ALIGNMENT - when some branches of a container are narrower than others, this determines how they're aligned in the extra space.
-Defaults to "center", but can be set to "left" or "right".
+Defaults to `"center"`, but can be set to `"left"` or `"right"`.
 * CHAR_WIDTH - the approximate width, in CSS px, of characters in normal text (`Terminal` and `NonTerminal`).
 Defaults to `8.5`.
 * COMMENT_CHAR_WIDTH - the approximate width, in CSS px, of character in `Comment` text, which by default is smaller than the other textual items.
 Defaults to `7`.
 * DEBUG - if `True`, writes some additional "debug information" into the attributes of elements in the output, to help debug sizing issues.
 Defaults to `False`.